dwayne314/react-basics/README.md

 	2) Against another human

 * Who goes first will alternate if the game is against the computer by default with functionality to decide who goes first.
-* A diagonal line will animate over the winning combination.
+* The colow of the winning combination will highlight green.
 * The score is logged and the player and decide to reset it.

 ## Future Additions